 If you don't need to run macros, it is best practise to disable them.
-If you do need to run macros, consider preventing macros from running automatically and restricting which macros
+If you do need to run macros, consider preventing macros from running automatically and restricting which macros can run.

-- Microsoft has published guidance on configuring macros settings on their support website: support.microsoft.com. - The ACSC has published guidance to help organisations with Microsoft Office macro security at: cyber.gov.au/acsc/view-all-content/publications/microsoft-office-macro-security.
+- Microsoft has published guidance on configuring macros settings on their support website: support.microsoft.com. - The ACSC has published guidance to help organisations with Microsoft Office macro security at: cyber.gov.au/resourcesbusiness-and-government/maintainingdevices-and-systems/system-hardeningand-administration/system-hardening/ microsoft-office-macro-security.